Rainy River Community College

 Located just five minutes from Voyageur’s National Park and the Canadian border, Rainy River Community College offers a great education with small class sizes, affordable tuition, and faculty and staff dedicated to your success!

-- More than 90% of RRCC students receive some form of financial aid and we award over $150,000 in Scholarships every year! [scholarship application]
+- More than 90% of RRCC students receive some form of financial aid and RRCC awards over $150,000 in Scholarships every year! [scholarship application]

 - Transfer-ready and career-direct programs

 - Continue to play the sport you love!
 Athletics include: NJCAA Division III Women’s Volleyball, Basketball, and Softball; Men’s Basketball and Baseball; ACHA Division II Women’s Club Hockey; and new this year - Co-Ed Trap Shooting League

-- Get involved with Student Senate, Phi Theta Kappa honor society, Black Association of Students, Anishinaabe Student Coalition, and other activity-based organizations
+- Get involved with Student Senate, Phi Theta Kappa honor society, Black Association of Students, Anishinaabe Student Coalition, Health Care Career Club, and other activity-based organizations

 - Rainy Hall on-campus housing features two-bedroom apartments with full kitchen, bathroom, living and dining area.
 On-site recreational facilities include a volleyball court, basketball court, bicycle trail, lighted cross-country ski trail, disc golf course, and more!